TechWriterMelissa/daily-ux-writing-challenge/day-10.md

 -for the best experience

 Copy Ideas
-We use this information to connect you with accurate pricing and availability / Get accurate pricing and availability
+-We use this information to connect you with accurate pricing and availability / Get accurate pricing and availability
-This information helps us
+-This information helps us
-Find out what's in stock at your local dealer
+-Find out what's in stock at your local dealer